Benjam1nS1sko/curious-philosophy-site/README.md

-# curious-philosophy-site
-# Code for Curiousphilosophy.online

-# 🌌 Curious Philosophy Site
+# 🌌 Curious Philosophy Site Project

 Welcome to the official repository for **CuriousPhilosophy.com** — a minimalist, work-in-progress portfolio and thought-space for exploring AI, symbolic systems, speculative metaphysics, and philosophy-driven coding.